Estimation Stability with Cross Validation (ESCV): Introduction

 Statistical estimation is often tied to the optimization of an empirical loss or a random function based on data.
 Take for example, when fitting a linear model for random variables $X \in \real^p, Y \in \real$, one might want to minimize the predictive $L_2$ loss,

 However, since the underlying joint distribution of $(X,Y)$ is unknown, we instead minimize the empirical loss where $(x_i,y_i)$ for $i=1,\ldots,n$, are the observed samples of $(X,Y)$.
 By minimizing $\hat f$ instead of $f$, we incur a random estimation error dependent on the sample we observed.
-In the classical ideal scenario, e.g. when the sample contain independent and identically distributed observations and the sample size $n$ is large and $p$ is small, this estimation error incurred is small.
-If we draw multiple samples from $(X,Y)$, each resulting estimate will be close to that of minimizing $f$, and consequently close to each other.
+In the classical ideal scenario, when the sample contain independent and identically distributed observations and the sample size $n$ is large and $p$ is small, this estimation error incurred is small.
+If we draw multiple samples from $(X,Y)$, each resulting estimate from minimizing the respective $\hat f$'s will be close to that of minimizing $f$, and consequently close to each other.
 This closeness across different samples can be seen as a form of stability in the estimation procedure, and we call it \emph{estimation stability}.

 When the differences across different samples are measured by the $L_2$ error, the estimation stability is obviously related to variance.
 We opt to use the term ``stability" rather than the more commonly used term ``variablity" in statistics.
 This is to recognize the fact that stability is a concept broader than variance or variability and that it is used in other quantative fields such as numerical analysis, dynamical systems, and linear analysis \citep{Hig96, LaS76, Ell98}.
 Stability is also not associated with a particular metric (unlike variance) and thus allows its consideration under different metrics.
 In a recent paper \citep{Yu13}, we advocate an enhanced emphasis on stability in statistical inference, especially for large and high dimensional data for which instability of statistical methods is much more common than in the domain of classical statistics.